nicksieger/refactoring-to-rails/README.markdown

 project subject to the refactoring.
 We sourced the code of the application from [this subversion repository][svn].

-## "Small" Refactoring

-There are three versions of the refactoring: small, medium and large.
+There are three versions of the refactoring: `small`, `medium` and `large`.
 Each version is stored on a different branch in this repository.
 The three branches build upon each other in succession.

-This branch is the "small" branch, demonstrating initial steps for how you can add JRuby and Ruby code alongside the existing application.
+The size name of each of the refactorings is an indicator to the amount of deviation from the original Java-only Spring MVC project.

 ## Getting Started